meedan/check/README.md

 The idea of load testing is to run several concurrent instances of the integration tests.
 To do so, we first capture the HTTP requests made by the integration tests to the API using [Apache JMeter](http://jmeter.apache.org/)'s proxy feature.
 JMeter produces a test plan that can then be ran locally or via a 3rd party service such as [Flood IO](http://flood.io/).

 #### Create test plan
+  - Edit check/check-web/test/config.yml and add the following line and save it.
+    - `proxy: localhost:8080`
-  - Start the app in test mode
+  - Start Check app in test mode
   - Connect to Chromedriver using a VNC client
   - Open JMeter via a terminal: `apache-jmeter-3.0/bin/jmeter -t check-proxy.jmx`
   - Go to **Workbench** > **HTTP(S) Test Script Recorder**